We’re currently making rapid changes to the product so our docs may be out of date. If you need help, please email firstname.lastname@example.org.

 At the time of writing, we tend to prefer squashing PRs into a single commit and merging them.
 This is easily (and safely) achieved using the GitHub UI.

-All required checks such as CI and Code Climate should be green.
+All required CI checks should be green.

 Once a PR is merged, it might need to be deployed.
 Deployment is a team responsibility, and everyone on the core team should be comfortable deploying code.
 For more information, read the deployment guide.